 A Bill to continue the Armed Forces Act 2006; to amend that Act and other enactments relating to the armed forces; to make provision about the reserve forces; to make provision about visiting forces; to make provision about the Ministry of Defence Police; to make provision about the defence functions of the Oil and Pipelines Agency; to make provision about the protection of military remains; and for connected purposes.

-This Bill, sponsored by Labour MP John Healey, continues the Armed Forces Act 2006 and updates related laws.
-It creates and amends provisions about reserve forces, visiting forces, the Ministry of Defence Police, and the defence functions of the Oil and Pipelines Agency, and includes measures to protect military remains and other connected purposes.
-It is currently being considered in the House of Commons at Select Committee stage.
+The Armed Forces Bill would renew the legal framework for Britain’s armed forces by continuing the Armed Forces Act 2006 and updating related laws.
+It covers the reserves, visiting forces, the Ministry of Defence Police, and the defence functions of the Oil and Pipelines Agency, and includes measures to protect military remains.
+The bill is currently being scrutinised in the Commons, at the Select Committee stage.

 Generated 21 February 2026